firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt2.md

 Hang on a second, [00:54:30] go back here, I'll comment these out.
 So now it's a form with Online 12.
 Look at that.
 Now.
 On line 12 it says, undefined Method Movies, path Online.
 12. We didn't call Movies Path.
 Who called Movies Path.
 The Form with Method saw that this is an instance of class movie and it called Movies Path, assuming that you were going to re name your Routes Restfully.

 But, so if you don't have Restful Routes, then you can't [00:55:00] use this form with Model Trick.
-So this is why Restful Routes and generally conventions and rails. , the dividends just compound and compound and compound and compound and compound on each other.
+So this is why Restful Routes and generally conventions and Rails. , the dividends just compound and compound and compound and compound and compound on each other.
 Alright, so let's go back and I want my restful routes again.

 So put that back, put that back.
 Now that this method exists, now I can use this method.
 I've got this going and I can get rid of this.
 [00:55:30] Awesome.
 I can get rid of this.
 Now that we get that idea.
 Alright, cool.
 So I've exactly replicated the previous behavior with this form with, but the benefit of using form with model is there's now a block variable.